pivotal/skenario/docs/architecture.md

 * (output) 	HorizontalRecommendation - a request for a recommended scale in a horizontal way, given prior input callbacks.
 * (output) 	VerticalRecommendation - a request for a recommended scale in a vertical way, given prior input callbacks.

+### Event

+The Event callback informs the Implementation about the state of the simulated cluster.
+Each event is scoped to an environment id.
+Every Scenario begins with the instantiation of a Simulation Environment with a unique environment id.
+The first event will always be CREATE Autoscaler.
+And the last event will always be DELETE Autoscaler.

+The CREATE Autoscaler event includes an opaque (to the Simulation) YAML blob and a string type for convenience.
+This should be a meaningful Kubernetes object which the Implementation can use to configure the environment's autoscaler for testing.
+E.g. Kubernetes would accept a HorizontalPodAutoscaler with a type of "hpa.v2beta2.autoscaling.k8s.io" or a VerticalPodAutoscaler with a type of "vpa.v1.autoscaling.k8s.io"(example).

+The CREATE Pod event will provide basic resource request and state information on a pod in the simulated cluster.

+### Stat
+The Stat callback informs the Implementation about system statistics such as pod CPU usage and request concurrency.
+The Scenario includes a parameter which determines how often to send stats.

+### HorizontalRecommendation

+The HorizontalRecommendation callback requests a desired number of pods from the Implementation.
+The Scenario will include a parameter which determines how often to request a recommendation.

+### VerticalRecommendation

+The HorizontalRecommendation callback requests a desired size for pods from the Implementation.
+The Scenario will include a parameter which determines how often to request a recommendation.

 ##Dispatcher

 In the whole architecture "dispatcher" has a role of a manager.